 1Pelayo's Early Days of Wheel Bias Analysis

-Gonzalo Garcia Pelayo was born in Madrid on the 25th of June, 1947.
-He was enrolled in Spain’s Official Film School in the 1960s but his film-making education came to a halt when the establishment unexpectedly closed down.
+Gonzalo Garcia Pelayo was born in Madrid on June 25, 1947.
+He enrolled in Spain’s Official Film School in the 1960s, but his filmmaking education came to an abrupt halt when the institution unexpectedly closed.

-It was at this point that Pelayo turned to music, accepting a job at the National Radio which laid the foundations of his successful carrier in the entertainment industry.
-Among his most prominent achievements are the creation of the Andalusian rock genre and his producer work with established Spanish musicians the likes of Carlos Puebla, Luis Pastor, and Maria Jimenez.
+At that point, Pelayo turned to music, accepting a job at National Radio, which laid the foundation for his successful career in the entertainment industry.
+Among his most notable achievements are the creation of the Andalusian rock genre and his production work with renowned Spanish artists such as Carlos Puebla, Luis Pastor, and Maria Jimenez.

-In the 1970s and the 1980s, Pelayo turned to his old passion for film-making and created several feature films including Living in Seville and Manuela.
-Pelayo’s career as a roulette player began in the early 1990s when he decided to take up the game as a hobby.
+During the 1970s and 1980s, Pelayo revisited his passion for filmmaking and directed several feature films, including Living in Seville and Manuela.
+His journey as a roulette player began in the early 1990s when he decided to pick up the game as a hobby.

-Pelayo soon came to the realization it was rather laborious for a single person to collect data for multiple wheels, so he decided to recruit his son Ivan and daughter Vanessa to assist him in this task.
-They would spend hours upon hours each day at the Casino Gran Madrid to record the outcomes the roulette wheels produced.
+Pelayo quickly realized that it was too laborious for one person to gather data on multiple wheels, so he recruited his son Ivan and daughter Vanessa to help him.
+They spent countless hours each day at Casino Gran Madrid documenting the results produced by the roulette wheels.

-While his children busied themselves with data collection (they recorded over 30,000 results manually!), Pelayo, who was keen on math, took it upon himself to create computer software that would enable him to accurately analyze the recorded results.
+While his children focused on data collection (they manually recorded more than 30,000 results!), Pelayo, who had a knack for mathematics, set out to develop computer software that would allow him to analyze the recorded data accurately.

-The program he created in the simple QBasic language would assign a numerical value to every numbered pocket on the roulette wheel.
-The higher the frequency of occurrence of a given number, the greater numerical value the software would assign to it.
+The program he wrote in the simple QBasic language assigned a numerical value to every pocket on the wheel: the more frequently a number appeared, the higher the value it received.

-This enabled Pelayo to create a profile for each wheel his children clocked, helped him identify biased wheels, and compile lists of the numbers with abnormally high hit frequency.
-Such numbers were more likely to occur, he reasoned.
-This was a turning point for the entire Pelayo family.
+This enabled Pelayo to create a profile for each wheel his children tracked, helping him identify biased wheels and compile lists of numbers with abnormally high hit frequencies.
+He reasoned that these numbers were more likely to occur.
+It was a turning point for the entire Pelayo family.

 2The Pelayos' Success in Casino Gran Madrid

-After profiling numerous wheels, Pelayo established that exploiting such biases can overturn the casino’s edge and give the player the staggering advantage of 6%.
-The player would not win on every spin, of course, but a smart person armed with this bias information could never lose to the house over the long run.
+After profiling numerous wheels, Pelayo determined that exploiting these biases could negate the casino’s edge and give the player an impressive 6% advantage.
+Of course, the player would not win every spin, but someone armed with this information could avoid losing to the house over the long run.

-The roulette team expanded, with more members of the Pelayo family joining in.
-Pelayo understood that losing streaks would occur despite his advantage and that he needed a more substantial bankroll to recover from these bad runs.
+The roulette team expanded as more members of the Pelayo family joined.
+Pelayo understood that losing streaks were inevitable despite their edge and that he needed a larger bankroll to withstand those dry spells.

-Despite his successful carrier as a film-maker and music producer, he was by no means a rich man.
-Pelayo decided to sell the rights of one of his documentary films which helped him build up the bankroll to around $2,200.
+Although he was a successful filmmaker and music producer, he was by no means wealthy.
+Pelayo therefore sold the rights to one of his documentary films, which helped him boost the bankroll to about $2,200.

-Since Pelayo’s simulations showed pocket bias, he and his family members decided to bet straight up on the favored numbers.
-Individual numbers had smaller odds of showing (1 to 36) but they yielded higher payouts of 35 to 1.
-The Pelayos’ starting bankroll was insignificant in size, which helped the family avoid casino detection early on in their roulette career.
+Because Pelayo’s simulations revealed pocket bias, he and his relatives decided to bet straight up on the favored numbers.
+Individual numbers had lower odds of appearing (1 in 36), but they offered higher payouts of 35 to 1.
+The Pelayos’ modest starting bankroll also helped them avoid detection during the early stages of their roulette run.

-The family suffered a poor start in the beginning, losing half of their initial $2,200 investment while playing at Casino Gran Madrid.
-Despite this disappointment, the Pelayos did not give up but continue to wager on the favored numbers.
+The family had a rough start, losing half of their initial $2,200 while playing at Casino Gran Madrid.
+Despite the setback, the Pelayos persisted and continued wagering on the favored numbers.

-The bias soon began to pay off which encouraged the family to start visiting the casino as many as six times per week.
-Now that the whole family was recruited to the team, the Pelayos could afford to send a member to each of the biased tables.
-This tactic proved useful because it prevented the staff of Casino Gran Madrid from finding out they were associated with each other.
+The bias soon paid off, prompting the family to visit the casino as many as six times a week.
+With the entire family now involved, the Pelayos could assign one member to each biased table.
+This tactic proved effective because it prevented the Casino Gran Madrid staff from realizing they were all connected.

 3Casino Madrid Strikes Back

-These bad runs were more than offset by the Pelayos’ massive wins that amounted to hundreds of thousands.
-Pelayo prohibited the team members from tipping the dealers.
-This, along with the mind-blowing profits they generated, drew the attention of Casino Gran Madrid.
+These cold streaks were more than offset by the Pelayos’ massive wins, which totaled hundreds of thousands of dollars.
+Pelayo forbade team members from tipping the dealers.
+This policy, combined with the astonishing profits they generated, soon attracted the attention of Casino Gran Madrid.

-The floor personnel was ordered to monitor the Pelayos’ play to figure out what was going on.
-They applied different tactics from pressuring the team members and instructing the croupiers to spin the ball at a higher speed to switching wheels between different tables.
+The floor personnel were ordered to monitor the Pelayos’ play to determine what was happening.
+They tried various tactics, from pressuring team members and instructing croupiers to spin the ball faster to swapping wheels between tables.

 All these efforts proved futile.
-After months of repeatedly playing the same biased wheels, the members of the Pelayo team were able to recognize them by small physical imperfections like scratches, for example.
+After months of playing the same biased wheels, the Pelayo team could identify them by tiny physical imperfections, such as scratches.

-The Spanish Supreme Court ruled in favor of the Pelayos reasoning that exploiting biased wheels is a form of advantage play, not cheating.
-The family finally quit Casino Gran Madrid not because they were prohibited from playing there but because of a wheel change which eliminated the bias.
-By the end of this stint, biased wheels had made the Pelayos $1 million richer.
+The Spanish Supreme Court ruled in the Pelayos’ favor, reasoning that exploiting biased wheels is a legitimate form of advantage play, not cheating.
+The family eventually left Casino Gran Madrid – not because they were barred but because the casino replaced the wheels, eliminating the bias.
+By the end of this stint, the biased wheels had made the Pelayos $1 million richer.

 4The Pelayos Take on Las Vegas

-This fuelled the Dutch casino’s suspicions so they called Casino Gran Madrid and the Pelayos were exposed.
-As the family traveled to other major European cities like Vienna and Paris, casino after casino barred them because of their advantage play.
+These results aroused the Dutch casino’s suspicions, so management contacted Casino Gran Madrid and the Pelayos were exposed.
+As the family traveled to other major European cities such as Vienna and Paris, casino after casino barred them for their advantage play.

-They would exploit the tables in each country for three to four months until local casinos would eventually detect them and ask them to leave.
-As the family’s reputation traveled all over the continent, one security guard in a Copenhagen casino even threatened them with his gun when they tried to enter the premises.
+They typically exploited the tables in each country for three to four months until local casinos detected them and asked them to leave.
+As their reputation spread across the continent, a security guard at a Copenhagen casino even threatened them with a gun when they tried to enter the premises.

-Pelayo’s nephews decided to call it quits and the team whittled down to three members, Pelayo, his wife, and his son, Ivan.
+Pelayo’s nephews decided to quit, and the team shrank to three members: Pelayo, his wife, and his son, Ivan.

-However, an assault of Sin City came with several drawbacks.
-For one, the roulette tables there played under the American rules and featured wheels with a single and a double zero, which doubled the casinos’ advantaged to 5.26%.
+However, an assault on Sin City posed several challenges.
+First, the roulette tables there operated under American rules and used wheels with both a single and a double zero, which doubled the casino’s edge to 5.26%.

-Enhanced surveillance also proved to be an issue.
-It was much harder for advantage players to go undetected in Las Vegas casinos.
+Enhanced surveillance was another hurdle; it was far more difficult for advantage players to slip under the radar in Las Vegas casinos.

-The family managed to maintain their advantage over the double-zero wheels by looking for more pronounced number biases.
-As for detection, the team members tried to blend in as much as possible by changing their accents.
+The family maintained their edge on double-zero wheels by seeking out more pronounced number biases.
+To avoid detection, team members tried to blend in as much as possible by altering their accents.

 5The End of Pelayo's Roulette Career

-The Las Vegas stint went smoothly for a while until Pelayo hit a major snag one night.
-He was betting huge amounts on two biased numbers when something extraordinary happened.
-The number with the most minuscule odds according to his computer simulation, 19 red, miraculously did show.
+The Las Vegas campaign proceeded smoothly for a while, until Pelayo hit a major snag one night.
+He was wagering huge sums on two biased numbers when something extraordinary occurred.
+The number with the lowest probability according to his computer simulation – 19 red – miraculously appeared.

-Ironically, 19 red was located right between his sure winners, 8 and 31 black.
-Pelayo again covered the two likely numbers with massive bets, reasoning the odds of 19 red showing twice in a row are extremely small, nearly non-existent.
-What was his surprise when the ball settled on 19 again during the next spin!
+Ironically, 19 red sat right between his supposed sure winners, 8 and 31 black.
+Pelayo again covered the two likely numbers with sizable bets, reasoning that the odds of 19 red appearing twice in a row were virtually nonexistent.
+To his shock, the ball settled on 19 red again on the very next spin!

-The advantage player did not give up, however, but assured himself there is absolutely no way for this number to hit three times in a row.
-Unfortunately, this is exactly what happened next when the wheel again produced that dreaded number.
+The advantage player still did not give up, convincing himself there was absolutely no chance the number would hit three times in a row.
+Unfortunately, that is precisely what happened when the wheel produced the dreaded number yet again.

-Overcome by a sense of utter failure, Pelayo collapsed on the casino floor from fatigue and disappointment.
-The player was in such a poor state when they took him to the hospital that the personnel initially thought he had suffered a heart attack.
+Overcome with a sense of utter failure, Pelayo collapsed on the casino floor from fatigue and disappointment.
+He was in such poor condition when taken to the hospital that staff initially thought he had suffered a heart attack.

-When he recovered, he returned to the casino a couple of days later only to find he had completely lost his confidence as an advantage player.
+After he recovered, he returned to the casino a couple of days later, only to realize he had completely lost his confidence as an advantage player.

-As Pelayo himself describes it in an interview for the US National Public Radio, this is similar to what happens to a bullfighter who has been gored and is afraid to face the bull again.
-The family eventually decided to call it quits permanently and return to their normal lives in Spain.
+As Pelayo explained in an interview with U.S. National Public Radio, it was similar to what happens to a bullfighter who has been gored and is afraid to face the bull again.
+The family ultimately decided to quit permanently and return to their normal lives in Spain.

-Pelayo ended his career as an advantage roulette player with more than $1.5 million in net profits.
-His amazing story has inspired aspiring roulette players the world over, so much so that he went on to on publish it in his 2003 book The Fabulous Story of Los Pelayos (La Fabulosa Historia De Los Pelayos), which was later adapted for the silver screen.
+Pelayo ended his roulette career with more than $1.5 million in net profits.
+His remarkable story has inspired aspiring roulette players worldwide, so much so that he published it in his 2003 book The Fabulous Story of Los Pelayos (La Fabulosa Historia De Los Pelayos), later adapted for the silver screen.

-Today, Pelayo continues to collect data and study probabilities but has now turned to other areas of gambling, most recently poker.
+Today, Pelayo continues to collect data and study probabilities, but he has shifted his focus to other forms of gambling, most recently poker.

 - High Stakes Roulette